A new 3-component Degasperis-Procesi hierarchy: Abstract

 \section{Abstract}

-We study the bi-Hamiltonian structures for the hierarchy of a 3-component generalization of the Degasperis-Procesi (3-DP) equation.
-We show that all Hamiltonian functionals in the hierarchy are homogenous, and Hamiltonian functionals of the hierarchy in the negative direction are local.
-We construct two different Liouville transformations by construct a reciprocal transformation.
-The associated system for the first one is a reduction of a negative flow in a modified Yajima-Oikawa hierarchy.
-The associated system for the second one passes the Painlev\'{e} test, besides the Hamiltonian structures of the 3-DP equation under this Liouville transformation are considered.
-In addition, we consider a limit for the 3-DP equation.
+We study the bi-Hamiltonian structure of the hierarchy of a 3-component Novikov system.
+We show that Hamiltonian functionals of the 3-Novikov hierarchy in negative direction are local, and in both directions are homogenous.
+We construct a reciprocal transformation to connect the 3-Novikov system to a reduction of the first negative flow in a modified Yajima-Oikawa hierarchy, which is shown to pass the standard Painlev\'{e} test.
+Besides we discuss bi-Hamiltonian structures of the 3-Novikov hierarchy under the reciprocal transformation.
+Moreover, we consider a limit for the 3-Novikov system.